Presick/CICD-JenkinsTomcat/README.md

 ## PROJECT

 ##### Context
-We have been tasked by a company called Landmark Technology to build a CI CD ( Continuous Integration Continuous Deployment) pipeline fro their holiday sales as their offers change quickly based on the demand.
+We have been tasked by a company called Landmark Technology to build a CI CD ( Continuous Integration Continuous Deployment) pipeline for their holiday sales as their offers change quickly based on the demand.
 They want to be able to publish new offer quickly.

 ##### Tools
 + AWS